IBM-Cloud/ibm-cloud-cli-sdk/docs/plugin_developer_guide.md

 ### 2.11.
 Table Output

-For consistent user experience, developers of Bluemix CLI plugin should comply with the following table output specifications:
+For consistent user experience, developers of Bluemix CLI plug-ins should comply with the following table output specifications:

 1. Table header should be bold.
 2. Each word in table header should be capitalized.